 In the reading schedule, articles which appear in bold type are foundational.
-These articles are to be read by everyone and an abstract - a short 150-200 word summary, without critique or argument, and no quotations - is prepared by each student.
+These articles are to be read by everyone and an abstract - a short 150-200 word summary, without critique or argument, and quotations - is prepared by each student.
 On the basis of the abstracts, the instructor will lead a discussion of the reading.

-The other readings, are to be read by each student, but one (or in some cases two) will be assigned to prepare a 1 1/2 to 2 page paper (double spaced, correctly formatted and written, and properly documented) following a format similar to the outline below.
+The other readings, are to be read by each student and abstracted, but one (or in some cases two) student(s) will be assigned to prepare a 2 page paper (double spaced, correctly formatted and written, and properly documented) following a format similar to the outline below.
 The student will be asked to read or summarize the paper, with discussion following by the instructor and members of the class.
-These papers are to be electronically distributed the day before the class.
+These papers are to be electronically distributed THE DAY BEFORE the class.

-Name(s) Phil 202 Precis # Date

-Title

-Paragraph 1: Statement of the article being studied; formulation of the problem.

-Paragraph 2: Restatement of the article's main point in your own words

-Paragraph 3: Analysis of the argument, including objects and problems raised by the article

-Paragraph 4: Alternative solution; concluding statement.
+Name(s) Phil 202 Precis # Date Title Paragraph 1: Statement of the article being studied; formulation of the problem.
+Paragraph 2: Restatement of the article's main point in your own words Paragraph 3: Analysis of the argument, including objections to the writers position, or a discussion of problems raised by the article Paragraph 4: Alternative solution; concluding statement.